RationAI/xopat/modules/README.md

 Modules (and possibly plugins) can have their own event system - in that case, the `EVENTS.md` description should be provided.
 These events should be invoked on the parent instance of the 'module' and use the OpenSeadragon Event System.

+## Caveats
+Modules should integrate into exporting/importing events, otherwise the user will have to re-create the state on each reload - which might be fatal wrt. user experience.
+Also, you can set dirty state using ``APPLICATION_CONTEXT.setDirty()`` so that the user gets notified if they want to leave.

+Furthermore, the layout canvas setup can vary - if you work with canvas in any way relying on dimensions or certain tile sources, make sure you subscribe to events related to modification of the canvas and update the functionality appropriately.
+Also, **do not store reference** to any tiled images or sources you do not control.
+Instead, use ``VIEWER.tools.referencedImage()`` to get to the _reference_ Tiled Image: an image wrt. which all measures should be done.